tensorflow/community/rfcs/20210119-determinism.md

 ### Random ops

-Legacy random ops, such as `tf.random.normal`, are not deterministic if no seed is set, and so such ops will raise a `FailedPreconditionError` when determinism is enabled.
+Legacy random ops, such as `tf.random.normal`, are not deterministic if no seed is set, and so such ops will raise a `tf.errors.FailedPreconditionError` when determinism is enabled.
 To fix, the user should set a global seed with `tf.random.set_seed`.
 Since most models use legacy random ops (for variable initialization and various other uses), in practice users must call `tf.random.set_seed` when enabling deterministic ops.
 Alternatively, users can pass a seed to every individual random operation, but doing so is more inconvenient.

 Certain random ops, such as `tf.image.sample_distorted_bounding_box` and `tf.nn.fractional_max_pool`, ignore the global seed if a seed is not explicitly passed.
 For such ops, setting the global seed is not enough to avoid the error, so users must pass a seed directly to the op.